folio-org/folio-org.github.io/_remote/Net-Z3950-FOLIO/README.md

 * [The `z2folio` program.](doc/from-pod/z2folio.md)
 * [The underlying library.](doc/from-pod/Net-Z3950-FOLIO.md)
 * [The configuration file format.](doc/from-pod/Net-Z3950-FOLIO-Config.md)
+* The FOLIO-inventory fields that are [used to make holdings information](doc/inventory-fields-used.md)
 * Developer documentation about [the source code](doc/source-code-overview.md)
 * Developer documentation about [the release procedure](doc/release-procedure.md)
 * Developer documentation about [FOLIO's SRS system](doc/srs/using-srs.md), which the Z-server uses to obtain MARC records.